What are you planning to do when you leave school? Do you want a job where you can work with people and make a real difference?

 Get Real Experience and Try (GREaT) – Nursing and Midwifery Work Experience Program

-The Get Real Experience and Try - (GREaT) - Nursing and Midwifery Work Experience Program has been developed to encourage high school students to experience nursing prior to studying it with a State Training Provider or at university.
+The Get Real Experience and Try (GREaT) Nursing and Midwifery Work Experience Program has been developed to encourage high school students to experience nursing and midwifery prior to studying it with a state training provider or at university.

-This exciting new five day program will provide students with a unique opportunity to:
+This exciting 5 day program will provide you with the following unique opportunities.

 - observe nurses and midwives doing their job, in their workplace, at one of the participating WA public hospitals

-- rotate through several clinical areas to shadow a nurse/midwife mentor into places such as critical care and general wards.
+- rotate through several clinical areas to shadow a nurse or midwife mentor into places such as critical care, general wards or mental health.

 Observe the nursing and midwifery team in action

-You will observe various procedures, depending on the areas they visit, such as:
+You will observe various procedures, activities and interventions, depending depending on the areas visited, such as:

 - bathing a newborn baby